Vera-com/african-kitchen/README.md

 This is an interactive section where users can pick their exact needed ingredient by clicking the "Downlooad" button.

 ## Wireframes
+The wireframes below was created using **Balsamiq Wireframes** to help visualise layout across differnet screen sizes lika the mobile, tablets and desktop.
 ### Mobile

 The Navbar collapses to hamburger and Sections stack vertically.